WorkBright Logo

 WorkBrightRadically simple form verification

-It’s vital that you get the 2024 Form I-9 right – or face fines and penalties.
-Here, we’ll break down everything you need to know to ensure a legal and compliant workforce — without wasting hours on tedious paperwork.
+In this guide, we break down the basics of what you need to know to ensure a legal and compliant workforce—without wasting hours on tedious paperwork.

 Form I-9: The basics